chenyubi14/vasptools/README.md

 (2) You will have a way to edit INCAR easily, as provided by my code.

 If you want to make your own template, it is very easy.
-Just edit INCAR_template, and run `python incar_generate.py`, so the file class0_incar.py, which stores INCAR tags with comments, will be updated with new formats.
-Remember to not use `=` randomly, because incar_generate.py uses `=` to identify a tag.
+Just edit INCAR_template, and run `python incar_generate.py`, so the file class0_incar.py storing INCAR comments will be updated with new formats following INCAR_template.
+Remember to not use `=` in INCAR_template randomly, because incar_generate.py uses `=` to identify a tag.

 # frequently used functions and commands